 How to Enable and Configure the SCWS PHP Module in ServBay

-ServBay is a powerful local web development environment designed specifically for macOS.
-It integrates runtimes for many languages like PHP, Node.js, Python, Go, and Java, as well as databases such as MySQL, PostgreSQL, MongoDB, and Redis.
-It also supports web servers like Caddy and Nginx.
-For developers who need to process Chinese text in PHP applications, ServBay comes pre-installed with the high-performance SCWS (Simple Chinese Word Segmentation) module, making it incredibly easy to enable.
+ServBay is a powerful local web development environment for macOS and Windows, integrating runtimes for PHP, Node.js, Python, Go, Java, and more, as well as databases like MySQL, PostgreSQL, MongoDB, and Redis.
+It also supports web servers such as Caddy and Nginx.
+For developers needing efficient Chinese text processing in PHP applications, ServBay comes preinstalled with the SCWS (Simple Chinese Word Segmentation) module — a high-performance and accurate Chinese word splitter that’s easy to enable.

-This article provides a detailed guide on enabling the SCWS PHP extension in ServBay, configuring its dictionary files, and demonstrates basic usage with sample code.
+This guide walks you through enabling the SCWS PHP extension, configuring its dictionary files, and demonstrates basic usage with example code.

-SCWS is an open-source Chinese text segmentation engine known for its high performance and accuracy.
-By combining dictionary matching with statistical models, SCWS can quickly and accurately segment Chinese text, making it an excellent fit for building Chinese search engines, text mining, content analysis, keyword extraction, and part-of-speech tagging.
+SCWS is an open-source Chinese text segmentation engine renowned for its speed and accuracy.
+By combining dictionary matching with statistical models, it quickly and accurately segments Chinese text, making it ideal for building Chinese search engines, text mining, content analysis, keyword extraction, and part-of-speech tagging.

 Key Features

-- High Accuracy: By leveraging both dictionary and statistical models, SCWS delivers high accuracy in segmentation tasks.
+- High Accuracy: By leveraging both dictionaries and statistical models, SCWS achieves excellent precision in segmentation tasks.

-- Feature-Rich: Beyond basic segmentation, SCWS also supports advanced features like keyword extraction and part-of-speech tagging.
+- Feature-Rich: Besides basic word splitting, it supports advanced features like keyword extraction and part-of-speech tagging.

-- Easy Integration: It offers a straightforward API, making it easy for developers to integrate into PHP applications.
+- Easy Integration: Simple API interfaces make it straightforward to embed into PHP applications.

-- Open Source & Free: SCWS is open-source and free to use and customize as needed.
+- Open Source & Free: SCWS is freely available and can be customized as needed.

-ServBay supports multiple versions of PHP and pre-installs the corresponding SCWS module for each.
-At the time of writing, ServBay comes with SCWS 1.2.3 extension pre-installed for PHP 5.6 through PHP 8.4.
+ServBay supports multiple PHP versions and installs the corresponding SCWS module for each.
+As of this guide’s writing, ServBay includes SCWS 1.2.3 for PHP 5.6 to PHP 8.4.

 How to Enable the SCWS Module

-By default, the SCWS module is disabled in ServBay.
-There are two main ways to enable it: via the ServBay graphical interface or by manually editing configuration files.
+By default, SCWS is disabled in ServBay.
+You can enable it via two main methods: using the ServBay graphical interface or manually editing configuration files.

 - Open the ServBay main interface.

-- In the left navigation bar, click Languages, then select PHP.
+- On the left navigation bar, click Languages and then select PHP.

-- In the PHP version list on the right, find the specific PHP version you want to enable SCWS for (e.g.,
+- In the PHP version list on the right, find the version you wish to enable SCWS for (e.g.,

 PHP 8.4

-). - Click the Extensions button on the right of that PHP version.
+). - Click the Extensions button next to that PHP version.

-- In the popup extension list, locate the
+- In the pop-up extensions list, locate the

 SCWS

-module. - Toggle the switch on the left of
+module. - Flip the switch on the left of

 SCWS

-to enable it (it usually turns green). - Click the Save button at the bottom of the window.
+to enable it (it will usually turn green). - Click the Save button at the bottom of the window.

 - ServBay will prompt you to restart the PHP package to apply changes.
 Click the Restart button.

-Once you complete these steps, the SCWS module will be enabled for your selected PHP version.
+After completing these steps, SCWS is now enabled for your selected PHP version.

-Manual Configuration File Edit (For Advanced Users or Troubleshooting)
+Manual Configuration File Editing (For Advanced Users or Troubleshooting)

-If you need finer control or are troubleshooting issues, you can edit the PHP configuration file directly:
+If you need finer control or wish to troubleshoot, you can also edit the PHP configuration directly:

 Locate the Configuration File: First, find the